rodriguesarrais/rodriguesarrais/README.md

 I'm:
 -  Always exploring new tech and developing new software.
 -  Working as a TypeScript Fullstack Developer.
--  Currently building my own Game Engine; Using C++ and Lua.

 ## My preffered tools, by proficiency